ulsdevteam/csv2hyku/README.md

 ## CSV value rewriting

 If your CSV has values which do not directly map to input values for SWORD, there is a `transform` operation available called "rewrite" which will read a YAML file to replace input values with output values.
 This is useful, for example, if processing a Bulkrax CSV where the `parents` field references bulkrax collection identifiers rather than Hyku identifiers.
 The "rewrite" operation consists of the string-literal "rewrite:" followed by path to the YAML key-value file.
-The path will be interpreted as abolute, relative to the working directory, or relative to the YAML mapping file, in that order.
+The path will be interpreted as absolute, relative to the working directory, or relative to the YAML mapping file, in that order.
 The rewrite key-value pairs need not be comprehensive; an unrecognized value will be passed through untouched.

 ### Example
 YAML mapping: